-Stronger Underwriting and Eligibility Standards.
+Stronger underwriting and eligibility standards.
 Beginning in 2008, we made changes to strengthen our underwriting and eligibility standards that have improved the credit quality of our single-family guaranty book of business and contributed to improvement in our credit performance.
 See "Single-Family Guaranty Book of Business" below for information on the credit performance of the mortgage loans in our single-family guaranty book of business and on our recent single-family acquisitions.

 Moving from a portfolio-focused business to a guaranty-focused business.
 In recent years, an increasing portion of our net interest income has been derived from the guaranty fees we receive for managing the credit risk on loans underlying our Fannie Mae MBS, rather than from interest income on our retained mortgage portfolio assets.
 This shift has been driven by both the impact of guaranty fee increases implemented in 2012 and the reduction of our retained mortgage portfolio in accordance with the requirements of our senior preferred stock purchase agreement with Treasury and direction from FHFA.
-Our "retained mortgage portfolio" refers to the mortgage-related assets we own (which excludes the portion of assets held by consolidated MBS trusts that back mortgage-related securities owned by third parties).
-In the first quarter of 2016, approximately two-thirds of our net interest income was derived from our guaranty business.
-As described in more detail in

-"Outlook-Revenues" below, we expect that guaranty fees will continue to account for an increasing portion of our net interest income.
+Our retained mortgage portfolio refers to the mortgage-related assets we own (which excludes the portion of assets held by consolidated MBS trusts that back mortgage-related securities owned by third parties).
+In the first nine months of 2016, more than two-thirds of our net interest income was derived from our guaranty business.
+As described in more detail in "Outlook-Revenues" below, we expect that guaranty fees will continue to account for an increasing portion of our net interest income.

 Transferring a portion of the mortgage credit risk on our single-family book of business.
 In late 2013, we began entering into credit risk transfer transactions with the goal of transferring, to the extent economically sensible, a portion of the mortgage credit risk on some of the recently-acquired loans in our single-family book of business in order to reduce the economic risk to us and to taxpayers of future borrower defaults.
-In the aggregate, our credit risk transfer transactions completed through March 31, 2016 transferred a significant portion of the mortgage credit risk on single-family mortgages with an unpaid principal balance of over \$590 billion.
+As of September 30, 2016, \$594 billion in outstanding unpaid principal balance of our single-family loans, or approximately 21% of the loans in our single-family conventional guaranty book of business measured by unpaid principal balance, were included in a reference pool for a Connecticut Avenue SecuritiesTM ("CAS") or a Credit Insurance Risk TransferTM ("CIRTTM") transaction.
 We intend to continue to engage in credit risk transfer transactions on an ongoing basis, subject to market conditions.
-Approximately 18% of the loans in our single-family conventional guaranty book of business as of March 31, 2016, measured by unpaid principal balance, were included in a reference pool for a Connecticut Avenue SecuritiesTM ("CAS") or a Credit Insurance Risk TransferTM ("CIRTTM") transaction.
 Over time, we expect that a larger portion of our single-family conventional guaranty book of business will be covered by credit risk transfer transactions.
 For further discussion of our credit risk transfer transactions, see "Risk Management-Credit Risk Management-Single-Family Mortgage Credit Risk Management-Transfer of Mortgage Credit Risk-Credit Risk-Sharing Transactions."